NaturalIntelligence/fast-xml-parser/README.md

 # [fast-xml-parser](https://www.npmjs.com/package/fast-xml-parser)
-Validae XML or Parse XML to JS/JSON very fast without C/C++ based libraries and no callback
+Validate XML or Parse XML to JS/JSON very fast without C/C++ based libraries and no callback

 You can use this library online (press try me button above), or as command from CLI, or in your website, or in npm repo.

-* This library let you validate the XML data syntatically.
+* This library let you validate the XML data syntactically.
 * Or you can transform/covert/parse XML data to JS/JSON object.
 * Or you can transform the XML in traversable JS object which can later be converted to JS/JSON object.